-Requirements for Assessment of Land Contamination
+Requirements for Land Contamination Assessment

-- 1. The Applicant shall identify land lots and sites within the Project boundary, which, due to their past or present land uses, are potential contaminated sites.
+- 1. The Applicant shall identify all land lots and sites within the Project boundary, which, due to their past or present land uses, are potential contaminated sites.
 A detailed account of the present activities and past land use history in relation to possible land contamination shall be provided. - 2.
-If any potential contaminated land lots/sites are identified, the Applicant shall carry out the land contamination assessment in accordance with sections 3.1 and 3.2 of Annex 19 of the TM accordingly.
+If any potential contaminated land lots/sites are identified, the Applicant shall carry out the land contamination assessment in accordance with sections 3.1 and 3.2 of Annex 19 of the TM accordingly. - 3.
+The list of potential contaminants which are anticipated to be found in these potential contaminated sites shall be provided and the relevant remediation options shall be discussed.